Sohou08/Hadoop-Spark/file_format/readme.md

     * It is not splittable since XML has an opening tag at the beginning and a closing tag at the end.
 You cannot start processing at any point in the middle of those tags.
     * XML doesn't support array
     * The redundancy in syntax of XML causes higher storage and transportation cost when the volume of data is large.
+    * XML namespaces are problematic to use and namespace support can be difficult to correctly implement in an XML parser.
     * XML is difficult to be parsed due to its escape character which might be in different form (" " ' ' < < > > & &).
 The alternative used case is often HTML which only has a simple character (< < > >).

 * __Ecosystems__